- Medical Device Cybersecurity

-Our ESA covers the Top 20 Critical Security Controls, but focuses on the Top 5 Controls, known as the Foundational Cyber Hygiene.
-Roughly 90% of attacks are successful because organizations do not have a grasp on these Top 5 Critical Security Controls.
-These first five controls help develop immediate and effective defenses against threats of cyber-attack.
+Our ESA covers the Top 20 Critical Security Controls, but focuses on the Top 6 Controls, known as the Basic CIS Controls.
+Roughly 90% of attacks are successful because organizations do not have a grasp on these Top 6 Critical Security Controls.
+These first six controls help develop immediate and effective defenses against threats of cyber-attack.
 These controls consider the following questions:

 - Do we know what software is running (or trying to run) on our systems and networks?

-- Do we limit and track the people who have the administrative privileges to change, bypass, or override our security settings?
+- Are we limiting and tracking the people who have the administrative privileges to change, bypass, or override our security settings?